osama-ameer/osama-ameer/README.md

 I have been working in the software industry for over 1.5 years in which I have accumulated a vast amount of knowledge and experience in all areas of the Full Stack SDLC including architecture and design, development, implementation, integration, and deployment.

 ### I’m currently working on :
-Ive been developing internet-scale apps with MERN Stack technology.
+I've been developing internet-scale apps with MERN Stack technology.

 - Frontend: React, React Native, State Management, Redux, WordPress, Tailwind CSS, Material UI, Bootstrap and other libraries
 - Backend: Express & NodeJS